Qiskit/qiskit/src/qasm-simulator-cpp/README.md

 * `U, u3, x, y` have double gate error (two X-90 pulses)
 * `u0`: has multiples of X-90 pulse relaxation error only

-The following keys specifify the implemented error models for single qubit gates:
+The following keys specify the implemented error models for single qubit gates:

 | Key | Values | Description |
 | --- | --- | --- |